 - 3.5.1 The RTS objectives and strategy have helped shape the Partnership's priorities for development and delivery.
 The RTS is a balanced package of policies, proposals, project opportunities for innovative solutions which support the RTS objectives. - 3.5.2 The detailed delivery plans described in the Strategy and set out the interventions that will be required to fulfil the objectives.
-Neither the RTS nor delivery plans are intended to be fully costed programmes, but rather a framework for determining capital and revenue programmes and for making the case for investment in the region, that may be implemented by the Partnership itself, by its partner Councils, Scottish Government, Transport Scotland, Health Boards, Community Planning Partnerships or other relevant bodies. - 3.5.3 The delivery plans will be developed and updated in consultation with our partner local authorities, Transport Scotland, Scottish Government and various operators.
+Neither the RTS nor delivery plans are intended to be fully costed programmes, but rather a framework for determining capital and revenue programmes and for making the case for investment in the region, that may be implemented by the Partnership itself, by its partner Councils, Scottish Government, Transport Scotland, Health Boards, Community Planning Partnerships or other relevant bodies.
+HITRANS will continue to work with Transport Scotland colleagues to make the case for investment in the region.

+- 3.5.3 The delivery plans will be developed and updated in consultation with our partner local authorities, Transport Scotland, Scottish Government and various operators.
 The plans identify a range of infrastructure, services and investments that will be required to support the delivery of the RTS, and in turn the Single Outcome Agreements in each of Western Isles, Argyll & Bute, Orkney, Moray and Highland, as well as the National Transport Strategy, National Planning Framework and Infrastructure Plan. - 3.5.4 The precise prioritisation and hence implementation plan for individual interventions will be subject to the availability of resources, and further appraisal and evaluation against RTS objectives and where applicable Scottish Transport Appraisal Guidance (STAG).